Back to Blog

 • Social proof: Sure, they performed one action, but they might not be a customer yet.
 Providing customer testimonials and reviews on your thank you page helps reassure users that they made a smart decision and should continue exploring your brand.

 • Social sharing: A thank you page is a great opportunity to encourage leads to spread the word on social media.
 Ask them to share your content and make it easy for them by including social share icons.
+You can even generate captions that they can use for their posts to make it even easier.

 Thank-you page examples to aspire to